Garnet, Tsavorite Meaning and Properties

 Tsavorite Garnet History

 When garnet comes to mind, most envision its shimmering shades of rich red.
-However, Tsavorite, a type of grossular garnet, boasts a striking green hue that often gets mistaken for emerald.
-Discovered serendipitously in 1967 by Scottish geologist Campbell R. Bridges, Tsavorite was found in the mountains northeast of Tanzania.
+However, tsavorite, a type of grossular garnet, boasts a striking green hue that often gets mistaken for emerald.
+Discovered serendipitously in 1967 by Scottish geologist Campbell R. Bridges, tsavorite was found in the mountains northeast of Tanzania.
 Bridges stumbled upon these sparkling green gems while evading a water buffalo by diving into a gully.
 Despite being denied a permit to export the stones, Bridges relocated his efforts to Kenya, where the same geological formations prevailed.
-Referred to as the “Rolls Royce of Green” by Harry Platt of Tiffany and Co., Tsavorite remains the most highly prized garnet in today's market.
+Referred to as the “Rolls Royce of Green” by Harry Platt of Tiffany and Co., tsavorite remains the most highly prized garnet in today's market.

 Tsavorite, the rarest type of garnet, is a gem-quality variety of grossular (grossularite) garnet.
 Known for its brilliance and dispersion, tsavorite can surpass emeralds in these qualities while matching their hardness.
 Its exceptionally high refractive index grants it a sparkle reminiscent of diamonds.
 Despite garnets typically exhibiting magnetic properties, tsavorite stands out as one of the least magnetic varieties.